Team August’s Origin Stories

 What excites you about building August?
 I love our team.
 I think very few people our age love their jobs, teammates, and the work as much as we do.

 It's been such a treat to see August go from an idea to a living & breathing company.
-I still remember when I got my first box of products to try...
-I remember thinking, "these are plastic-free & biodegradable, there's no way they work."
+I still remember when I got my first box like it was yesterday!

 One year later and I feel like a proud mom every time I run an absorbency check – these pads don't quit!
 Also Gooby, I am excited to see Gooby grow in popularity.